sg-developer-portal/govtech-apex/_common-questions/1-technical.md

 ---

-## Is there any disaster recovery for Apex?
+## TO CHECK!!
+Is there any disaster recovery for Apex?

 Keeping in mind the security and compliance requirements, there is no suitable disaster recovery site available for the current phase on which Apex can be deployed.
 This will change once a suitable hosting site becomes available.

 ---

-## If there is a surge in the traffic, is there a process to scale up the Apex Units immediately?
+## TO CHECK If there is a surge in the traffic, is there a process to scale up the Apex Units immediately?

 It may take two weeks to spin up additional Apex Units.
 Subject to schedule availability.

 ---

-## What is application layer security that the API Provider can implement to secure their API?
+## What is the application layer security the API Provider can implement to secure their API?

-Apex supports two type of API authentication.
-For L1 it is APP ID and APP Secret , and L2 is certificate-based signing.
+Apex supports two types of API authentication, L1, and L2.
+L1 security uses APP IDs and APP Secrets; L2 uses certificate-based signing.
 We recommend L2 authentication for non-government consumers such as banks or business.

 ---

-## Do I need two sets of APEX Units if there is both Intranet and Internet transactions (ie. to bridge across the gap)?
+## Do I need two sets of APEX Units if there are both Intranet and Internet transactions (ie. to bridge across the gap)?

-Yes, you will need two sets of AUs, one each for both Intranet and Internet segment.
+Yes, you will need two sets of AUs, one each for both Intranet and Internet segments.

 ---